Merzasphor/MWSE/docs/source/events/infoGetText.md

 ## Event Data

 * `info` ([tes3dialogueInfo](../../types/tes3dialogueInfo)): *Read-only*.
 The dialogue info object.
-* `loadOriginalText` (method): Loads the original text for the info from the game files, bypassing this event.
+* `loadOriginalText` (fun(self: infoGetTextEventData): string): Loads the original text for the info from the game files, bypassing this event.
 * `text` (string): The text to return.
 This can be modified.
 Does not contain the original text.
 If not set, the original text will be used instead.

 ## Examples